Urs Schwarzenbach

-Urs Ernst Schwarzenbach, CStJ (born 1948) is a UK-based Swiss financier.
-In May 2020, the Sunday Times estimated his net worth at £978 million.
+Urs Ernst Schwarzenbach, CStJ (born 17 September 1948) is a Swiss billionaire, financier and art collector.
+He is the founder of Interexchange, the largest foreign exchange agency, in Switzerland.
+His fortune is estimated between 1.5 and 2 billion Swiss francs as of 2022 by Handelszeitung.

+Schwarzenbach was a long-time resident of Aston, Berkshire, where he owned Culham Court.
+He moved back to Switzerland, where he currently resides in Küsnacht on Lake Zurich.

+Most recently he was sentenced by Swiss courts for importing 83 art pieces without customs clearance into Switzerland.
+He was fined 6 million Swiss francs.
+In 2022, he was ordered by the Federal Supreme Court of Switzerland to pay 160 million Swiss francs in back taxes.

-Early life
+Early life and education

-Urs Schwarzenbach was born in Thalwil in 1948, and raised in Küsnacht.
-He is the son of a print shop owner.
+Schwarzenbach was born 17 September 1948 in Thalwil on Lake Zürich, to Heinrich Ernst Schwarzenbach (1916–2013), a print shop owner, who was known by his second first name Ernst.
+He had a modest upbringing in a working class family.
+He is very distantly related to the silk manufacturing branch of the Schwarzenbach family.

 Career

 Schwarzenbach set up Interexchange, the largest foreign exchange dealership in Switzerland.
 Through its success, he has bought well over £300m of property in the UK, 123000 acre in Australia, a palace in Morocco, £17m of assets in the aviation field and the Grand Hotel Dolder in Zürich.
 He has his own polo team, the Black Bears, which has some 600 ponies, with 350 in Australia and 250 in the UK.

 He backed the racing-themed restaurant Café Grand Prix in Mayfair, London, but this went into liquidation in 2004.
 In 2005, Schwarzenbach was estimated to be worth around £900m but, according to The Sunday Times Rich List 2012, he was ranked 87th with an estimated worth of circa £850m.

 In 2007, Schwarzenbach outbid other foreign buyers to acquire Culham Court, a 650 acre riverside estate downstream of Henley-on-Thames on the Berkshire bank.
 Schwarzenbach bought the estate from Paddy and Annabel Nicoll for £35 million.
 Mrs Nicoll's father is Sir Martyn Arbib, former head of the Perpetual fund management company, who bought the estate as a wedding present for her in 1997 for £12 million.
 Coincidentally, Culham's connections with the world of finance run deeper still; Arbib acquired the property from Felicity Behrens, wife of the banker Michael Behrens, who lived there for nearly half a century from 1949 to 1996.

 Schwarzenbach's development of the Culham Court estate still continues with the extension of the existing 90 acre deer park with over 4 kilometres of wrought iron deer fencing, a mile long "London" drive through beech woodland to the main road, the 2010 £8 million acquisition of three cottages and the original walled gardens which will be reinstated to provide fresh fruit and vegetables for the main house, a new ha-ha, and a security system including a "hard" room.